Wherever I Go (Hannah Montana): Reception

 The special one-hour series finale was seen by 6.2 million viewers, ranked as Cable's No. 1 Series of the Year Among Kids 6-11 and Teens 9-14 for 3 of the Past 5 Years, and also Most-Watched Audience Built Each Season in Total Viewers and Kids 6–11.
 Also this was the second most-watched episode in Hannah Montana's 4th season, only after the one-hour episode, "I'll Always Remember You".

 The episode received not only a large audience, but also positive reviews for the series finale.
 Part I currently holds a 7.4 making "Good" rating (based on 35 votes) and Part II currently holds an 8.5 making "Great" rating (based on 45 votes) on TV.com.
 The episode aired in the UK on 27 May 2011 and was watched by 621,000 viewers.

 Cultural references

 This episode has several cultural references.
 Miley Stewart's "say what" catch phrase, said after she gets her movie offer, includes a long list of Steven Spielberg's films and also mentions Tom Cruise and the Mission: Impossible trilogy.
 The movie's plot line is similar to Miley Cyrus's movie So Undercover.

-Other references include The Muppets, singer Pink, McDonald's, Hannah Montana: The Movie, and the novel The Last Song by Nicholas Sparks, on which the film The Last Song, starring Cyrus, is based.
+Other references include The Muppets, Albert Einstein, singer Pink, McDonald's, Hannah Montana: The Movie, and the novel The Last Song by Nicholas Sparks, on which the film The Last Song, starring Cyrus, is based.